Caitlin2694/blog-site-live/content/post/fol2.md

 In a future post, we will explore FOL quantifiers in greater depth.

 For any questions or comments please contact [Marcus Handley](https://www.linkedin.com/in/marcus-handley-a2a6b1179/), marcus.w.handley@gmail.com or [Caitlin Woods](https://www.linkedin.com/in/caitlin-woods/), caitlin.woods@research.uwa.edu.au.
 Written by [Marcus Handley](https://www.linkedin.com/in/marcus-handley-a2a6b1179/), edited by [Caitlin Woods](https://www.linkedin.com/in/caitlin-woods/), [Emily Low](https://www.linkedin.com/in/emily-low-1501/), [Frinze Lapuz](https://www.linkedin.com/in/frinze-erin-lapuz/) and  [Melinda Hodkiewicz](https://www.linkedin.com/in/melinda-hodkiewicz-b6bbba7/).
-We would like to acknowledge the helpful comments of [Tim French](https://www.linkedin.com/in/tim-french-3881208/)
+We would also like to acknowledge the helpful comments of [Tim French](https://www.linkedin.com/in/tim-french-3881208/).